Metal to Wigner-Mott insulator transition in two-leg ladders: Physical properties of WM transition.

 This looks like the zeroth order correlation function, but with an effective

-We now imagine letting the real-space cutoff flow to an infinitesimally larger value, i.e. taking $\alpha' = \alpha(1+\td l)$.
-The effective value of $K_{\rho+}$ should be unchanged under this procedure, since the long distance physics should be unaffected by our choice of a cutoff.
+We now imagine letting the real-space cutoff flow to an infinitesimally larger value, i.e., taking $\alpha' = \alpha(1+\td l)$.
+The effective value of $K_{\rho+}$ should be unchanged under this procedure, since the long-distance physics should be unaffected by our choice of a cutoff.
 Setting $K^*_{\rho+}(\alpha') = K^*_{\rho+}(\alpha)$ immediately gives us the RG equations:

 where $y = g_u/2\pi v$.
-If we linearize about the critical point $K_{\rho+} = 2/m^2$ by taking $x = 2-m^2K_{\rho+}$ then we see to lowest order our differential equations are:
+If we linearize about the critical point $K_{\rho+} = 2/m^2$ by taking $x = 2-m^2K_{\rho+}$, then we see to lowest order our differential equations are

 The trajectories are thus the standard hyperbolas of the KT-transition.
-In the disordered regime, where $2|y|>|x|$, they can be solved via:
+In the disordered regime, where $2|y|>|x|$, they can be solved via

 where $A = \sqrt{4y^2 - x^2}$ is a constant of the flow.
-If we now take the flow close to the critical point, in the limit where $x_0/A, Al\ll 1$, then we see that the trajectory becomes:
+If we now take the flow close to the critical point, in the limit where $x_0/A, Al\ll 1$, then we see that the trajectory becomes

 which is exactly the form the flow takes on the whole separatrix $2y(l) = x(l)$.
-Thus close enough to the critical point the RG flow is identical to the flow on the separatrix.
+Thus, close enough to the critical point the RG flow is identical to the flow on the separatrix.